y3owk1n/w8nc/README.md

 For the time being, I named this as **w8nc**, which means `wait and see`.
 Simple http request to queue anything you want, just queue, wait and see.

 > Everything is still work in progress.
 Welcome to contribute.
-> This is totally not ready yet to be used, in fact it doesn't even have a start script yet 🤦🏻
+> This is totally not ready yet to be used!

 ## Motivation